Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-see-node-inventory/guide.en-gb.md

 ---
 title: "OPCP - How to see the node inventory"
-excerpt: "Learn how to consult the node inventory"
+excerpt: "Find out how to access the OPCP node inventory"
 updated: 2026-01-07
 ---

 ## Objective

-This guide explains how to consult the hardware inventory, consumed resources, and available resources on an **OVHcloud OnPrem Cloud Platform (OPCP)** using:
+This guide explains how to view the hardware inventory, consumed resources, and available resources on an **OVHcloud On-Prem Cloud Platform (OPCP)** using:

 - **Grafana**: real-time infrastructure monitoring
 - **NetBox**: physical and logical inventory
 - **OpenStack Horizon**: Ironic inventory via Horizon
 - **OpenStack CLI**: Ironic inventory via CLI

+> [!primary]
+>
+> In OpenStack, a node corresponds to a physical server in the OPCP rack.
+>
-A node in OpenStack corresponds to a physical server in the OPCP rack.
-In this guide, we will therefore use the term **node** to refer to a physical server.
+> In this guide, the term **node** is therefore used to refer to a physical server.

 ## Prerequisites

 - Be an administrator of the [OPCP](/links/hosted-private-cloud/onprem-cloud-platform) infrastructure and have access to the administration interface `admin.dashboard`.
 - Have **[OpenStack CLI configured](/pages/hosted_private_cloud/opcp/how-to-use-api-and-get-credentials)** with the required permissions (`clouds.yaml` or environment variables).

 ## Instructions

 ### 1. Inventory and monitoring via Grafana

-Grafana provides a real-time monitoring view and allows you to easily track the evolution of your OPCP infrastructure.
+Grafana provides a real-time monitoring view and allows you to easily track changes in your OPCP infrastructure.

 #### 1.1 Access the Home dashboard

 1. Log in to the administration URL `admin.dashboard`.
 2. Click **Grafana**.
 3. Click **Dashboards** and search for the **OpenStack overview** dashboard.

 You should see a dashboard similar to the following image:

 ![grafana-dashboard-openstack-overview](images/01-grafana-dashboard-openstack-overview.png){.thumbnail}

 #### 1.2 Understanding the OpenStack overview dashboard

 The dashboard allows you to visualize:

 - OpenStack service status: **Service status**
 - Resource usage: **Resource usage**
 - A detailed view of the Keystone service: **Keystone**
 - A detailed view of the Ironic service: **Ironic**
 - A detailed view of the Nova service: **Nova**
 - A detailed view of the Neutron service: **Neutron**
 - A detailed view of the Cinder service: **Cinder**
 - A detailed view of the Glance service: **Glance**

 #### 1.3 Understanding and using the Ironic section

 We will focus on the "Ironic" section, as this is where you can see the status of the different nodes.

 ![grafana-dashboard-openstack-overview-ironic](images/01-grafana-dashboard-openstack-overview-ironic.png){.thumbnail}

 This section allows you to view:

 - Total number of nodes: **Total enrolled Ironic nodes**
 - Number of available nodes not in maintenance: **Available Ironic nodes**
-- Number of nodes in error: **Errorg Ironic nodes**
+- Number of nodes in error: **Error Ironic nodes**
 - List of nodes in error or maintenance: **List of failed and maintenance nodes**
 - Number of allocated nodes: **Allocated Ironic nodes**
 - Number of waiting nodes: **Waiting Ironic nodes**
 - Number of nodes in maintenance: **Maintenance Ironic nodes**

 ### 2. Hardware and logical inventory with NetBox

 NetBox is the reference tool for managing the physical, network, and logical inventory of your infrastructure.

 The NetBox inventory is automatically populated; no manual action is required to add or modify nodes.

 #### 2.1 Access NetBox

 1. Log in to the administration URL `admin.dashboard`.
 2. Click **NetBox**.

 #### 2.2 View the node inventory